NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 ---

 # `>`

-The `>` command takes the takes the standard output of the command to its left, and redirects it to the file to its right.
+This `>` symbol is used to redirect standard output.
+It  takes the takes the standard output of the command to its left, and redirects it to the file to its right.

 > Important: `>` overwrites the contents of a file.
 Too know how to append data onto the end of a file, see the next section.